 With Takayasu's arteritis, the aorta and other major arteries, including those leading to your head and kidneys, become inflamed.
 Over time the inflammation causes changes in these arteries, including thickening, narrowing and scarring.

 No one knows exactly what causes the initial inflammation in Takayasu's arteritis.
-It's likely that the condition is an autoimmune disease in which your immune system attacks your own arteries by mistake.
+The condition is likely an autoimmune disease in which your immune system attacks your own arteries by mistake.
 The disease may be triggered by a virus or other infection.

-Takayasu's arteritis primarily affects girls and women between the ages of 10 and 40.
+Takayasu's arteritis primarily affects girls and women younger than 40.
 The disorder occurs worldwide, but it's most common in Asia.
 Sometimes the condition runs in families.